 These questions matter to legislators and consumers, but for businesses, decisions about sales tax compliance have to be based simply on what the law requires.

 Sales taxes are complicated and confusing.
 It makes sense to automate your sales tax compliance with highly accurate software solutions like Sales Tax DataLINK.
-But you may also need to get some expert advisory to make sure you are registered and filing in all the places where you need to do so.
+But you may also need to get some expert advice to make sure you are registered and filing in all the places where you need to do so.

 That’s why we offer full sales tax services.
 Call us at 479-715-4275 and let us help you tame sales tax compliance.